Ziyang-Huang/.Net-Project-Modification-History/README.md

 ## Options (Python CLI)
 - `root_directory` (positional): Path to the repo root; must contain `.git`.
 - `-y, --years N`: Number of years to analyze (default: 10).
-- `-o, --output-dir DIR`: Output directory for the CSV (default: script directory).
+- `-o, --output-dir DIR`: Output directory for the CSV (default: tool root directory).
 Will be created if it doesn't exist.
 - `-i, --ignore PATTERN`: Relative path patterns to ignore (glob‑like).
 Can be repeated or comma‑separated, e.g. `-i "src/Legacy,tests/*"`.
 - `--project-type`: One or more of `.bproj`, `.csproj`, `.vcxproj`, `.xproj`, `.sln`.
 Repeat or comma‑separate.
 Default: all.
 If not all are included, the filename gains a `_type` suffix (e.g., `_csproj_vcxproj`).
 - `--quiet`: Suppress informational logs; warnings and the final summary still print.